viamrobotics/docs/docs/use-cases/deploy-ml.md

 {{<imgproc src="/services/icons/vision.svg" class="fill alignleft" style="max-width: 150px" declaredimensions=true alt="Configure a service">}}
 **3. Configure an <code>mlmodel</code> vision service [_(i)_](/services/vision/)**

-You can think of the vision service as the bridge between the ML model service and the output from your camera.
+The vision service takes the the ML model and applies it to the stream of images from your camera.

 Add the `vision / ML model` service to your machine.
 Then, from the **Select model** dropdown, select the name of the ML model service you configured in the last step (for example, `mlmodel-1`).